jneen/parsimmon/API.md

 Accepts any number of parsers and returns a new parser that expects them to match in order, yielding an array of all their results.

+## Parsimmon.formatError(string, error)

+Takes the `string` passed to `parser.parse(string)` and the `error` returned from `parser.parse(string)` and turns it into a human readable error message string.
+Note that there are certainly better ways to format errors, so feel free to write your own.

 ## Parsimmon.seqMap(p1, p2, ...pn, function(r1, r2, ...rn))

 Matches all parsers sequentially, and passes their results as the arguments to a function.
 Similar to calling `Parsimmon.seq` and then `.map`, but the values are not put in an array.
 Example: